 --image ghcr.io/siderolabs/installer:v1.7.0

-Talos downloads the new OS image, writes it to a secondary partition, and reboots into it.
-If the upgrade fails, the node automatically rolls back to the previous version.
+Talos pulls the new OS image, writes it to a second partition, and reboots into it.
+If the upgrade fails, the node rolls itself back to the previous version automatically.

-This is transactional upgrade.
-No half-applied states, no “upgrade halfway through and kernel panicked” situations.
-The upgrade either completes successfully or rolls back entirely.
+That’s a transactional upgrade.
+No half-applied state, no “kernel panicked halfway through the upgrade” Saturday.
+It either completes cleanly or rolls back whole.

-For Kubernetes version upgrades, you update the machine config with the new version and apply it.
-Talos handles the rest — including proper node draining and cordoning if you’re using the Talos-aware upgrade process.
+For Kubernetes version bumps you update the machine config with the new version and apply it.
+Talos handles draining and cordoning if you use the Talos-aware upgrade path.

 When Not to Use Talos

-• You’re learning Linux — the abstraction hides too much
+- You’re learning Linux and the abstraction hides too much

-• Your team isn’t ready for the mental shift to API-driven management
+- Your team isn’t ready for the shift to API-driven management

-• You need non-Kubernetes workloads on the same nodes
+- You run non-Kubernetes workloads on the same nodes

 Talos is laser-focused on running Kubernetes.
-If that’s not your primary use case, you’re fighting the design.
+If that’s not your main use case, you’ll spend your time fighting the design instead of using it.

 Getting Started